 If you occasionally drink alcohol, why not enjoy a cup of hot (or cold) sake with your sushi.
 Sake is a Japanese version of white wine that’s made from fermented rice.
 With an alcoholic content ranging from 15-17 percent, sake contains no artificial additives, enhancers or sulfites.
 Remarkably, moderate sake consumption can improve sleep quality and may also protect against heart disease, cancer, and other chronic conditions.

 For a fun and unique dining experience sushi is always a great choice.
-Whether you prefer maki rolls, nigiri, or even sashimi (without rice), in and of itself, sushi is a top choice low-calorie food source for weight loss, long-term weight management and overall good health.
+Whether you prefer maki rolls, nigiri or even sashimi (without rice), high-quality sushi is generally low in calories and rich in beneficial nutrients making it a top shelf food source for weight loss, long-term weight management, and overall good health.
 Following these seven tips will help you unlock the full taste, nutritional potential and health benefits of sushi for maximum enjoyment and minimum guilt.

 Learn how you can achieve and maintain good health with physical activity and sensible eating.
 Get your copy of Leaving Your Fat Behind today!

 Disclaimer: The information provided is for educational and informational purposes only and is not intended to diagnose, treat, cure or prevent any disease.
 Any reader who is concerned about his or her health should contact a physician for advice.